gatherworkshops/digital-media/_courses/building-the-web/css-basics.md

       Keep it open!
 We are going to be using CSS to make it look way better.

+      {:.checkpoint}
+      I have the link open in a new tab.

+    notes: |

+      Meet Grumpy Cat.
+Grumpy Cat is going to help us learn some CSS.

   - content: |
       ## CodePen Editor